 Homemade mincemeat: is it healthier?

-But this year, I thought, why not?
-After all, my kids like mince pies – rather surprisingly as they don’t like any other dried fruit pudding or cake – and for years, it’s been a tradition that I make my own.
+My kids like mince pies – weirdly as they don’t like any other dried fruit pudding or cake – and for years, it’s been a tradition that I make my own.
 Except, of course, normally I fill the home-made pastry cases with mincemeat plucked off a supermarket shelf.

 This time, I decided, we would be using homemade mincemeat.